yassmin-ac/USDA-Agricultural-Analysis/README.md

 ### 2. Creating Tables

 After downloading and preprocessing the .csv files, I developed scripts to create and populate tables in SQL.
 I then ran queries to remove commas from the data, ensuring that all the INTEGER values functioned correctly.
-I've included below a sample of a table; for the complete set, please look at the repository's files.
+I've included below a table sample; for the complete set, please look at the scripts on the repository's files.

 Creating the milk_production table: